Zay Flowers among 4 must-start Week 5 fantasy football wide receivers - UPI.com

 If you need more options for your roster, check out my top add/drops before your waiver wire opens.
 My Week 5 rankings for quarterbacks, running backs and tight ends also are available and updated for Sunday's games.

 Tyreek Hill, Ja'Marr Chase, Justin Jefferson, A.J Brown and Stefon Diggs lead my Top 50 Week 5 wide receiver rankings, which are listed below.
-Puka Nacua, CeeDee Lamb, Chris Olave, Davante Adams and Amon-Ra St. Brown round out my Top 10.
+CeeDee Lamb, Chris Olave, Davante Adams, Cooper Kupp and Calvin Ridley round out my Top 10.

 Players from Thursday's Chicago Bears-Washington Commanders game were removed from my rankings.